 In India, there are millions of outdoor workers who are already finding it difficult to work as temperatures rise every year, harming their health and hurting productivity.

 The future of outdoor work in extreme hot climate is a matter of concern.
 Governments and industry leaders should make every effort to curb greenhouse gas emissions.
-On the other hand, scientists, researchers and Occupational Health physicians should constantly remind the law makers, industry leaders and the public to be aware of this stark reality and take appropriate actions.
+On the other hand, scientists, researchers and Occupational Health physicians should constantly remind the law makers, industry leaders and the public to be aware of this stark reality and take appropriate timely actions.

 Greenhouse emissions are directly related to population growth as uncontrolled population leads to increase in consumption.